AbbyWilton/TellingStories/finalProjectP2.md

 # Part 2: Wireframing and User Feedback
 ## Wireframes / storyboards
 Visit the story in [shorthand](https://preview.shorthand.com/xvpkBa5g9VhmZBcb).
 The story is laid out into 5 sections, separting the sections of the story.
 The visualizations were done in Tableau.
 To try and help transition from section to section, I tried to end each section with a question leading the audience to the next section.
+The general context from the story is similar to the initial detailed outline with some additional information added.

 ## User research